message/iata/PH.md

 10. Passengers must complete a "Case Investigation Form" and present it upon arrival.
 The form can be obtained at <a href="https://c19.redcross.org.ph/arriving-passengers">https://c19.redcross.org.ph/arriving-passengers</a>
 11. Passengers are subject to quarantine for up to 14 days.
 12. Passengers must install the app 'TRAZE' on their personal device before departure.
-13. Effective from 16 July 2021 until 31 July 2021, passengers who in the past 14 days have been in Indonesia are not allowed to enter.
-- This does not apply to:
-- nationals of the Philippines traveling on repatriation flights;
-- passengers with a diplomatic passport and a 9(E) visa.